tirthajyoti/pydbgen/README.rst

 .. image:: https://imgs.xkcd.com/comics/exploits_of_a_mom.png

-While it is easy to generate random numbers or simple words for Pandas or dataframe operation learning, it is often non-trivial to generate full data tables with meaningful yet random entries of most commonly encountered fields in the world of database, such as
+While it is easy to generate random numbers or simple words for Pandas or dataframe operation learning, it is often **non-trivial to generate full data tables with meaningful yet random entries of most commonly encountered fields in the world of database**, such as

 - name,
 - age,